-Link: Apply now for the refreshed Marriott Bonvoy Brilliant® American Express® Card
+Link: Apply now for the Marriott Bonvoy Brilliant® American Express® Card

 Both American Express and Chase issue co-branded Marriott credit cards.
 In this post, I wanted to take a closer look at the Marriott Bonvoy Brilliant® American Express® Card, which is the most premium credit card in the portfolio.
-This card has undergone a full refresh, making it more compelling than ever before.
+This card is quite compelling, and the easiest way to earn Platinum Elite status with Marriott Bonvoy.

 Let’s take a look at all of the details of the card, including the welcome offer, incredible benefits, and more.